oVirt/ovirt-site/source/detailedfeature/detailed-osn-integration.html.md

     -   Support for OVS plugin?
 *   Each quantum plugin will have a corresponding vNIC driver in VDSM, that can connect the vNIC to quantum.
     -   Current implementation will be done by hooks.
-*   No support for RHEV-H, only RHEL.
+*   No support for pre-built ovirt-node (or RHEV-H).

 #### Network provider entity